7 Things to Consider When Adding an Elevator to Your Home

 • Pneumatic vacuum drive systems

-• Winding drive or cable driven lifts
+• Winding drive or cable-driven lifts

 Each model has benefits and drawbacks, and there is no single best solution for everyone.